FactomProject/factom-docs/api/includes/_factomd-api.md

 }
 ```

-The *multiple-fct-balances* API is used to query the acknowledged and saved balances in factoshis (a factoshi is 10^8 factoids) not factoids(FCT) for a list of FCT addresses.
+The *multiple-fct-balances* API is used to query the acknowledged and saved balances in factoshis (a factoid is 10^8 factoshis) not factoids(FCT) for a list of FCT addresses.

 * `currentheight` is the current height that factomd was loading.
 * `lastsavedheight` is the height last saved to the database.